By: Ric Edelman

 That’s why you should instead ask, “If I hire you, how much will I pay all in?”
 Or “What will be my total cost for all expenses — your fee plus the cost of the products you recommend?”

 It’s also vital to ask what the total services are that you will receive.
 It’s not enough for an advisor to help you with your investments.
-Ideally, your advisor should provide you complete financial planning services — help with employee benefits, insurance, taxes, mortgages, credit and debt, privacy protection, estate planning, college planning, elder issues, and much more.
+Ideally, your advisor should provide you complete financial planning services — help with employee benefits, insurance, taxes, mortgages, credit and debt, estate planning, college planning, elder issues, and much more.

 With the appropriate financial planning, the total value of the advice you receive — from the convenience of not having to do all the work yourself to the ongoing access to comprehensive financial advice — should dwarf the fee.